 Personally Identifiable Information (PII), as used in information security, is information that can be used on its own or with other information to identify, contact, or locate a single person, or to identify an individual in context.
 The abbreviation PII is widely accepted, but the phrase it abbreviates has four common variants based on personal, personally, identifiable, and identifying.

-- 2,154,379 all-time users
+- 3,134,629 all-time readers

 - 11 Amazing Examples of Disruptive Technology

 - Green for Go: The Rise in Veganism and Changes in Consumer Consciousness

 - Workplace Culture: How to Encourage Collaboration

 - 17 Great Examples of Effective Leadership and Strategy